SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 without the player embellishing by roleplaying the situation, he should allow the gamemaster’s character to refuse the deal as well.
-To resolve the haggling, either make an opposed skill roll using any modiﬁers appropriate or select an appropriate standard diﬃculty number.
+To resolve the haggling, either make an opposed skill roll using any modiﬁers appropriate or select an appropriate standard difficulty number.
 Subtract the seller’s total from the buyer’s total and look up the number on the chart below.
 Multiply the price of the item (as credits or a number) by the percentage given to get its ﬁnal cost.
-Be certain to include any price modiﬁers (as suggested in the “Equipment” chapter) before making the adjustment.
+Be certain to include any price modiﬁers (as suggested in the "Equipment" chapter) before making the adjustment.
 If using Funds, this becomes the new number the Funds roll must meet or exceed.
 Difference